sammanley/Darrel/README.md

 # Darrel
-Darrel is a simple web-scraper that returns phone numbers.
+Darrel is a simple web-scraper that returns phone numbers and emails.

 After the prerequisites, run Darrel.py, you will be prompted to input a URL.
 You will then be prompted to input the filename that you wish to save the phone numbers under.
 Darrel will then scan the site for phone numbers.